 The Basics About

 The Tax Reform Act of 1986 created the categories of passive income and passive losses.* At the same time, it also limited the use and value of passive losses.
 For many taxpayers, the Act mandated that passive losses could be used only to shelter passive income; not portfolio income and not earned income.
-This means that every tax season taxpayers leave valuable deductions on the table.
-For taxpayers who have passive losses, those losses are simply unused and carried forward year by year.
+This means that every tax season taxpayers are leaving valuable deductions on the table.

 The excess of passive activity deductions over your passive activity income.